afshinator/OdinRailsStudyGroup/week4-transcript.md

 end
 ```

 Normal variables are available just in the method they are defined.
 Instance variables are available anywhere inside the class.
-For example, ```@posts``` above.
+For example, ```@posts``` above is accessible anywhere in the Controller object, and ...

 *Rails convention:* They are available not only to the controller, but also to your view!